 About Narrative Generation

-If your Admin has configured blind protection on narrative documents, the Blind Protection field value of the narrative document is On, the Narrative Preview field does not display any sensitive information, and unauthorized users cannot view the narrative.
+- Blind Protection: If your Admin has configured blind protection on narrative documents, Vault populates this field with On and unauthorized users cannot view the narrative.
 When Vault generates a narrative for a follow-up Case, the new narrative document inherits the Blind Protection value from the narrative of the previous Case version unless the follow-up Case was unblinded during processing.
 In this scenario, Vault always sets the Blind Protection field to On.
+You can adjust blind protection for the narrative by updating this field value.

 Rules Based Narratives